mweiherer/local-irbsm/README.md

 $^3$ University Hospital Regensburg\
 $^*$ equal contribution

-Official implementation of the paper "Learning Neural Parametric 3D Breast Shape Models for Metrical Surface Reconstruction From Monocular RGB Videos".
+Official implementation of the paper "Learning Neural Parametric 3D Breast Shape Models for Metrical Surface Reconstruction From Monocular RGB Videos", Journal of Machine Learning for Biomedical Imaging (MELBA).

 This repository contains code for the local implicit Regensburg Breast Shape Model (liRBSM).
 Along with the inference code (sampling from our model and reconstructing point clouds) and code that has been used to train our model, we also fully open-source the proposed 3D breast surface reconstruction pipeline.